amitu/vyasa/docs/examples.md

 > **^ether is the medium for light^** - we refute this: the Michelson-Morley
 > experiment disproved the existence of luminiferous ether.

-Note: since `ether is the medium for light` is already tyakta in physics, vyasa will show a note that the source has already abandoned this bhasya.
+Note: even though `ether is the medium for light` is tyakta in physics, this khandita remains valid - our refutation may have contributed to the tyakta.

 ## Conflict: can't both khandita and uddhrit same bhasya (error)